wp-plugins/site-is-offline-plugin/readme.txt

 **a)** Site Offline Plugin Options

-This section contains a textarea which allows you to customize the page that your visitor will see when your site is offline.
+This section contains a textarea which allows you to customize the page that your visitors will see when your site is offline.
 You can customize the message as well as the look and feel of the page.

 For more advanced features be sure to check out our premium version of the plugin, <a href="http://muneeb.me/wordpress-coming-soon/">WordPress Site offline/Coming Soon Plugin</a>